r-ss/ak_notes/README.md

 1. Which pattern I got?
 MVC, MVP? or MVS?
 (Model-View-Shit)
 2. When files will be saved in AWS instead of local filesystem, can we call application as "stateless"?
-3. Why is "bad" have some logic in views?

 ## TODO